Skip to content

 D) They require special permissions

-Question 4: What technique does the context compression use to fit within size limits?
+Question 4: What technique does the data processing context compression use to fit within size limits?

 A) Truncates all messages to the same length